 The imperative algorithm, the intermediate programs, as well as the MapReduce implementation, are given in a high-level imperative programming language (IL).
-IL is based on a while language and supports integers, booleans, fixed length arrays and sum and product types.
+IL is based on a While language and supports integers, booleans, fixed-length arrays and sum and product types.
 It does not support recursion.
 Besides the imperative language constructs, IL supports MapReduce primitives.
 Given that we have stated previously that MapReduce programs tend to be of a more functional nature, it might seem odd at first to not use a functional language for specifying MapReduce algorithms.
-However, this is in accordance with the fact that most of the existing MapReduce frameworks are not implemented as separate languages but as frameworks built on top of imperative languages such as Java, Scala, or C++ [22,2].
+However, most existing MapReduce frameworks are not implemented as separate programming languages but as frameworks offered as APIs on top of imperative languages (Java for Hadoop, Scala for Spark, or C++ for Thrill).
 Thereby sequential parts of MapReduce algorithms can still be implemented using imperative language features.